allsmit/-04-Stu_Group_Case_Study/README.md

 ## Background

 Plaid was founded in 2013 by Zach Perret and William Hockey.
-They tried to build consumer financial management products, and when faced with difficulties in connecting bank accounts required for these tools, they decided to creating a unified banking API.
+They tried to build consumer financial management products, and when faced with difficulties in connecting bank accounts required for these tools, they decided to create a unified banking API.

+## Technology

+Plaid provides API's for application software to communicate with banks about customers' accounts via language agnositc JSON.